 Central components of the “Inform” pillar of our compliance program are the antitrust law and corruption prevention training programs carried out by the compliance officers.
 In the programs, employees are informed about compliance requirements, risks, and possible sanctions.
 The requirements are based on law and our Groupwide policies.
 They also serve the implementation of international standards.
 They cover for example rules for dealing with competitors and business partners and responding to invitations and gifts, as well as the prohibition of facilitation payments.

-In the 2016/2017 fiscal year, over 5,300 employees worldwide attended classroom courses, mainly on antitrust law and corruption prevention.
-In the 4th cycle of the eLearning program on corruption prevention and antitrust law, launched in November 2015, a total of more than 102,000 courses, net of disposals, were completed by the end of the fiscal year.
+In the fiscal year 2017/2018, around 5,500 employees worldwide attended classroom courses, mainly on antitrust law and corruption prevention.
+In addition we continued the fourth cycle of the e-learning program on corruption prevention and antitrust law launched in November 2015.
+A total of more than 112,000 courses, net of disposals, were completed by the end of the fiscal year.

 In connection with our compliance advice activities, we support important business transactions, for instance in connection with major projects and M&A projects or the engagement of intermediaries.
 For this the employees can contact their Compliance Officers in the business areas, regions, and at Corporate or call our central hotline.
 The Compliance Officers also advise the operating units on integrating compliance into their business processes.